Andy Williams (footballer, born 1986): Return to Hereford

 On 6 June 2023, Williams agreed to drop down two leagues and enter part-time football by joining National League North club Hereford from 1 July, when his Walsall contract expired.
 Born in Hereford, Williams' career had begun at Hereford's predecessor club Hereford United 18 years previously.
 Williams suffered a knee injury in pre-season that required surgery and caused him to miss the first five months of the season.
 He made his debut for the club on 23 December 2023, coming on as a 73rd minute substitute for Tom Pugh in a 2–1 home league win against Spennymoor Town.
 He scored his first goals for the club three days later, including a 99th minute winner, in a 3–2 win away at local rivals Gloucester City.
 After scoring 11 goals in 23 games by the end of the season, on 3 May 2024, Hereford announced that Williams had signed a contract extension until the end of the 2024–25 season.

 During the 2024–25 season, Williams appeared in all but two matches, scoring 10 goals in 48 appearances across all competitions, as Hereford finished 10th and missed out on the play-offs by one point.
 On 8 June 2025, he extended his stay at the club for a further year.
+He retired from football at the end of the 2025–26 season, aged 39, after scoring 31 goals in 121 appearances for Hereford.